 - 2 Adjust your iPhone’s Haptic Touch settings

 - 4 3D Touch comes to all iPhones, iPad, and iPod (7th generation) with iOS 13 and iPadOS Quick Actions!

 - 5 Will Apple fix the biggest problem with 3D Touch or retire it?

 Haptic Touch on iPhone 11 Series and XR

 Apple has finally given in to the idea.
-The iPhone 11 models and the iPhone XR is not equipped with 3D Touch but gets much of the functionality through a feature dubbed Haptic Touch.
+The iPhone 11 models and the iPhone XR are not equipped with 3D Touch but get much of the functionality through a feature dubbed Haptic Touch.
 Never one to resist flashy feature names, Haptic Touch is Apple’s fancy designation for touching and holding your finger on the display.

 The added layer of haptic feedback will help you recognize when the feature is triggered.
 And with Apple’s excellence in haptic feedback technology, it makes you wonder if 3D Touch is on it’s way out.

 The current 3D Touch technology is sort of one flavor.

 It does not allow you for multiple configurations.
 When it comes to haptic touch, Apple has shown that it can allow users to customize the haptic intensity.

 This is clearly exemplified in the Apple Watch settings, where users can adjust the intensity of the Haptic feedback.